hackle/blog-rust/raw/typescript-union-to-tuple-array.md

 const t22: InferContra<Contra<{ a: 'a' } | { b: 'b' }>> = { a: 'a', b: 'b' };
 ```

 Something significant happens - the union is turned into an intersection!
-That's why `t21` is `never` as `'a' & 'b' == never`, but `{ a: 'a' } & { b: 'b' } == { a: 'a', b: 'b' }`.
-(Notice how `&` behaves differently on union and product types?
-But that's another topic).
+That's why `t21` is `never` as `'a' & 'b' ~ never`, but `{ a: 'a' } & { b: 'b' } ~ { a: 'a', b: 'b' }`.
+(Notice how `&` behaves differently on union and product types? ...a whole different topic).

-This was introduced way back with TypeScript 2.8.
+If you think this is a cutting-edge feature, it was introduced way back with TypeScript 2.8.
 See the [handbook](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-8.html#:~:text=Likewise%2C%20multiple%20candidates%20for%20the%20same%20type%20variable%20in%20contra%2Dvariant%20positions%20causes%20an%20intersection%20type%20to%20be%20inferred%3A).

+Check to point 2) converting the union to an intersection type; next we need to figure out 3) to pattern match on an intersection type and turn it into a tuple.

 # Pattern matching an intersection, with more variance!

+The very first challenge is, in order to pattern match on type `A`, it must preserve and expose information to be matched on.
+For example, a tuple `['a', 'b']`, an object type `{ a: 'a', b: 'a' }` are both very specific, and lend to good inspection; on the other hand, `[string]`, `Record<string, string>` or `any` does not contain as much information, and does not give us as much to work on.

-Preserving intersection types is a bit tricky.
-They collapse quite easily if there is no "intersection" or overlap to be preserved.
+Preserving information for intersection types is a bit tricky - they collapse quite easily if there is no "intersection" or overlap to be preserved.
 Consider the below example.

 ```TypeScript
 const t23: 'a' & 'b' = ??   // Type 'any' is not assignable to type 'never'.ts(2322)